pwaldhauer/daiquiri/README.md

 - *--quiet*: Do not print anything to the console while processing
 - *--open*: Open the generated file in your browser automatically (Only works on Mac OS because it uses the `open` command, I guess.)

+You can use `daiquiri -c [json file]` to create a brand new and empty JSON file.

 ## The magical JSON file

 The format of the JSON file is quite self-explanatory.
 Currently all fields you see in the following example are mandatory.